Actress and cartoonist; illustrated Ally Sloper (1867), a lowlife Englishman, written by her husband Charles Ross.

 Drew Strong Female Progagonist (2012; written by Brennan Lee Mulligan; about a young woman who's given up the superheroing in order to study) and Painted Warrior (with Sharon Shinn; about a world suffering under occupation by aliens).

-Illustrator, created queer sf webcomic O Human Star (2012).
+Illustrator, created webcomic O Human Star (2012), about a

 Black cartoonist with a manga-influenced style; Legacy of Light (2012) portrays a frustrated romance between an angel and a demon; Songbirds is a shonen-ai story of a frustrated gay romance.